ignatyevE/GUI_programming/README.md

-# GUI_programming
+# myPage
-This project will have all files for the GUI Programming course.
+This is a test to learn how to use Github